jerryhgladinet/docs/admin/source/chapter03.rst

 .. warning::

-If you want to change tenant's default storage location, make sure you copy tenant's file AS-IS from the source folder to destination folder before you change the storage location here.
+If you want to change the tenant's default storage location, make sure you copy tenant's file AS-IS from the source folder to its destination folder before you change the storage location here.

 **Delete Tenant**

 Deletes the tenant.

-By clicking the “Manage Tenant” **(2)** option (see above image), the Cluster Admin sees the Tenant Dashboard as well as additional options to configure Tenant settings.
+By clicking the “Manage Tenant” **(2)** option (see above image), the Cluster Admin sees the Tenant Dashboard as well as additional options to configure the Tenant settings.

 4.3.1 Tenant Management within Cluster Administration